Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Experiments on 2D Image Attack

 We also analyze the layer-wise activation behavior in the layer skipping network SkipNet~\cite{wang2018skipnet} before and after the attack.
 In Fig.~\ref{imagenet_img} (top), we follow \cite{almahairi2016dynamic} to show the rates at which different layers are executed (x-axis) for images of the 1000 classes in ImageNet (y-axis).
 The number of changeable layers is 32.
 “GT Classes” denotes the images presented as their ground-truth classes, and “Attacked Classes” denotes the images presented as their misclassified classes.
 We also show the mid-level categories on the y-axis for clarity.
-In Fig.~\ref{imagenet_img} (bottom), we present the PCA results of the layer execution rates.
-Combining the histogram and PCA results before attack in Fig.~\ref{imagenet_img} (a), we observe a clear difference between layers used for man-made objects (\textit{food}, \textit{consumer goods}, \textit{container}, \textit{equipment}, \textit{structures}, \textit{transport}, and \textit{other objects}) and for animals (\textit{birds}, \textit{dogs}, \textit{other mammals}, \textit{reptiles}, and \textit{other animals}).
-We also find some mid-level categories have distinct differences in both the histogram and PCA results, such as \textit{birds}, \textit{dogs}, \textit{food}, and \textit{transport}.
+In Fig.~\ref{imagenet_img} (bottom), we present the T-SNE results of the layer execution rates in top row.
+Combining the histogram and T-SNE results before attack in Fig.~\ref{imagenet_img} (a), we observe a clear difference between layers used for man-made objects (\textit{food}, \textit{consumer goods}, \textit{container}, \textit{equipment}, \textit{structures}, \textit{transport}, and \textit{other objects}) and for animals (\textit{birds}, \textit{dogs}, \textit{other mammals}, \textit{reptiles}, and \textit{other animals}).
+We also find some mid-level categories have distinct differences in both the histogram and T-SNE results, such as \textit{birds}, \textit{dogs}, \textit{food}, and \textit{transport}.
 When the attack is finished in Figs.~\ref{imagenet_img} (b) and (d), we find that the layer-wise behaviors tend to be the same.
 In the histograms of Figs.~\ref{imagenet_img} (c) and (e), the white lines denote the images in these classes are all successfully attacked.
-Compared to FGM, LGM can force more classes to be successfully attacked.
-For the PCA results in Figs.~\ref{imagenet_img} (b-e), we can also find a clear difference between man-made objects and animals.
 The layer-wise behavior of mid-classes reveals that the layers can be selectively activated based on the semantic class of the input image.
 The semantic behavior of layers can also be kept to a certain degree after the attack.
+Compared to FGM, LGM can force more classes to be successfully attacked and tends to disrupt the layer-wise semantic behavior more.